pivotal/docs-tap/scst-scan/tanzu-supply-chain/scan-2-0-with-tanzu-supply-chain-overview.hbs.md

 ## <a id="getting-started"></a>Getting started with SCST - Scan 2.0 with Tanzu Supply Chain

-To use the SCST - Scan 2.0 component in a Tanzu Supply Chain, see [Create Tanzu Supply Chain with SCST - Scan 2.0](./create-tanzu-supply-chain.hbs.md)
+To use SCST - Scan 2.0 in a Tanzu Supply Chain, see [Create Tanzu Supply Chain with SCST - Scan 2.0](./create-tanzu-supply-chain.hbs.md)